-

 Learning activities

-: As in an architectural design course, students present their work in progress to the teachers at every session.
+Studio work: As in an architectural design course, students present their work in progress to the teachers at every session.
 A few lectures will be organized so as to give guidance about methodology, and information about the various artworks under study

 Seminars: Students follow the teacher's instructions to learn how to code with Python programming language on their own laptop.